-- 1. Develop skills related to Christian counseling without practicing counseling.
+- 1. Develop skills in Christian counseling.
 (P) - 2.
 Demonstrate an awareness of life issues related to Christian counseling.
 (A) - 3.
 Demonstrate a grasp of key counseling practices and procedures.
 (C) - 4.
-Develop experience in attending Christian counseling meetings.
+Develop experience in Christian counseling.
 (P)

 Bachelor of Arts in Biblical Studies Concentration in Pastoral Ministry